We’d been planning, praying, and preparing for almost a year.

 In fact, I believe we can follow Hannah’s example and find hope again.

 Here are 4 actions we can take when our hearts are broken and shattered to pieces.
-These are 4 ways you can keep going when you’d rather quit:

 First – Pour out your heart!